kanru-wang/notes/LLM_and_prompt_engineering.md

 - Principle 2: Give the model time to “think”
     - Tactic 1: Specify the steps required to complete a task
     - Tactic 2: Instruct the model to work out its own solution before rushing to a conclusion
+    - E.g. ask LLM's answer to contain answers to many small steps, each separated by delimiters, or in a specific format, so the answer can be easily parsed, and only display the last paragraph to the user.

 How to reduce made-up statements
 - First ask the model to find relevant information/quotes